Cookies on this website

 • Risk of suicide following self-harm in gender and age subgroups, and changes over time

-• Risk of death from non-suicidal causes
+• Risk of death from all causes

 • Mortality following self-harm in